Tagline: Not all the evil is on Elm Street

 Most Absurd Moment

 Creeping up on his mother’s soon-to-be-husband, Terry taps maliciously on the door frame to get the man’s attention before slicing his hand clean off.
-That same hand, still cradling a beer, then proceeds to jiggle and twitch like Thing T. Thing in the grip of a finger-originated nightmare.
+That same hand, still cradling a beer, then proceeds to jiggle and twitch like Thing T. Thing in the grip of a finger-based nightmare.
 The hand would later go on to become state champion of the breakdancing circuit.

 Most Absurd Dialogue